 Main Stage Saturday Entertainment

-Great local artists are featured on the Main Stage from 10:00 am until about 3:00 pm on Saturday.
+In years when physical distancing isn’t important, great local artists are featured on the Main Stage from 10:00 am until about 3:00 pm on the Saturday.
 Entertainers in 2019 included the following:

 - Jon and Roy – a Canadian Roots band that has traveled around the world performing.